-~Wayne Hughes Fleet Tactics 2nd Edition, 1999
+~Capt.
+Wayne P. Hughes Jr. USN Fleet Tactics 2nd ed., 1999

 - Comprehend main methods of exercising sea control (exploiting command of the sea). - Comprehend the relationship between the concepts of sea control and power projection. - Comprehend requirements and challenges associated with amphibious landings and the projection of power ashore. - Comprehend emerging concepts and the contributions of various capabilities within the Joint Force to exercising sea control.